Kong AI Gateway Alternative for Enterprise Teams

 Why teams search for kong ai gateway alternative

-Teams searching for a Kong AI Gateway alternative often already run API infrastructure, but still need to decide whether an API-gateway-first path is the right fit for governed internal AI rollout.
+Teams searching for a Kong AI Gateway alternative often already run API infrastructure, but still need to decide whether an API-gateway-first path is the right fit for governed internal AI deployment.
 This usually appears after several internal AI experiments are already live, which means policy and provider decisions are scattered across tools, SDKs, and team-owned workflows.

 Posturio fits teams that want an AI-specific evaluation path with prompt inspection, model routing, operator workflow, and a shared rollout path into governed internal AI search.
 The goal is to centralize control without slowing down engineers or blocking useful AI adoption.